PlatONnetwork/docs/docs/PlatON内置合约.md

 10. delegation

-    This interface is used to delegate or accumulate to delegate a validator node.
-Users who have already pledged nodes will not be able to delegate.
-The user can delegate `LAT` to the validator at any time, and the minimum amount of each delegation is 10`LAT`.
-After the delegation is successful, the `LAT` delegated by the delegator to the candidate validator is transferred to the `Staking contract`.
-The new weights of validators will take effect in the next consensus cycle.
-When the validator is selected to participate in the consensus, the block and staking rewards will be shared with the delegator.
+    This interface is used to delegate or incrementally delegate a verifier node.
+Users who have already pledged a node will not be able to delegate it.
+The user can delegate `LAT` to the verifier at any time with a minimum amount of 10 `LAT` per delegation.
+After a successful delegation, the `LAT` delegated by the delegator to the candidate verifier is transferred to the `Staking contract`.
+The new weight of the verifier will take effect in the next consensus cycle.
+When the verifier is selected to participate in the consensus, it will share the block-out and Staking rewards with the principal.

     **Enter: **